-Since it is mandatory for every resident in the Cayman Islands to have the minimum health insurance, it is essential for you to know the laws that must be followed by you and your employer.
+Since it is mandatory for every resident in the Cayman Islands to have the minimum health insurance plan, it is essential for you to know the laws that must be followed by you and your employer.

-Employers are mandated to provide a Standard Health Insurance Contract (SHIC) plan for all their workers from their very first day of employment, regardless of the type or length of their work permits.
-This requirement extends to any unemployed dependent spouse and child(ren) living on-Island.
-The same provisions also apply to the self-employed, those in a partnership and those with permanent residency without the right to work.
+Every resident in Cayman is required, by law, to have minimum health insurance which covers basic medical expenses.
+Employers are mandated to provide at least the Standard Health Insurance Contract (SHIC) plan for all their workers from the start of employment and residence in Cayman, regardless of the type or length of their work permits.
+This requirement extends to any unemployed, dependant spouse and child(ren) residing on-Island.
+The same applies to the self-employed, those in a partnership and those with permanent residency without the right to work.

-Legally, an employer only has to pay half of the single premium, based upon the lowest-costing plan made available to the staff, and the employee pays the other 50%.
-Given that premiums can change year to year, always do your research, and negotiate with your employer that they pay more than the minimum contribution level; particularly in relation to the cost of your dependants, (for which you might have to pay 100%) and any premium differentials for upgraded benefit packages.
+Legally, an employer must pay a minimum of half the single premium, based upon the lowest-costing plan made available to the staff, and the employee pays the other 50% plus costs for dependants and/or upgraded coverage, all via payroll deductions.
+Given that premiums change year to year, always do your research and negotiate with your employer on paying more than the minimum contribution level, particularly in relation to the cost of your dependants and/or upgraded benefit packages.